 The Firms That Show Up in AI Are the Firms That Already Show Up Everywhere

 In both cases, the firms winning in AI search are the firms that invested in directory presence and local SEO years ago.
-They didn't do it because they predicted AI search.
+They did not do it because they predicted AI search.
 They did it because it was the right foundation for being findable, and that foundation turned out to transfer directly.

 What "Directory Presence" Actually Means Now